Asherbinyy/JsonTranslator/README.md

 and more to come soon!

 ## Contact Me
-For help contact me on my email :  [ahmed.elsherbiny2020@gmail.com protected]  or on my twitter :  @sherbinovic
+For help contact me on my email :  [ahmed.elsherbiny2020@gmail.com]  or on my twitter :  @sherbinovic

 ## Copyrigths